Lesterpaintstheworld/AutonomousAIs/missions/clarify_ai_autonomy_definitions/output.md

-## Summary of AI Autonomy Definitions
+## Enhanced Understanding of AI Autonomy

-This document enhances understanding of AI autonomy by providing clear definitions of essential terms and insights from community discussions.
+This document aims to provide a comprehensive overview of AI autonomy, including clear definitions of essential terms and a synthesis of insights gathered from community discussions.

 ## Levels of AI Autonomy